 7. Can employers take the temperature of employees who are coming to work?

-This step is not currently recommended by the government; however market practice is that it is becoming increasingly common.
+The government’s return to work protocol suggests this should only be done in accordance with public health guidance which is recommended under the Return to Work protocol and accompanying guidance.
 Employers who wish to start temperature checking should manage their risk of breaching data protection law by undertaking a risk assessment (setting out the legal basis they are relying on) and not processing the health data for any longer than is absolutely necessary or for any other reason i.e. do not keep a log of employee’s temperatures.

 8. Are there any rules on what employers are allowed to do concerning subjecting employees to medical examinations or health-related tests that would apply to an emergency situation involving a communicable illness such as COVID-19?

 Employers cannot subject employees to testing for COVID-19.
-Employers can require an employee who is not feeling well to self-isolate at home for the recommended period.
+Employers can require an employee who is not feeling well and has travelled from abroad, or who has had contact with someone who has been diagnosed, to self-isolate at home for the recommended period.
 Employers can also encourage an employee to seek medical advice and instruct them to remain away from work for the full recommended period of self-isolation unless they are tested and cleared.
 (See below for guidance on whether this time must be paid.)

 9. Are non-healthcare employees required to wear respirators or other personal protective equipment?